MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming was once used to create the first ever video game, called "Tennis for Two", in 1958.
+Programming can be used to compose music!
+Software such as MusicLab and Ableton Live allow users to create and manipulate sound samples and generate their own musical compositions.